Minaret: Construction and design

 The region's socio-cultural context has influenced the shape, size, and form of minarets.
 Different regions and periods developed different styles of minarets.
 Typically, the tower's shaft has a cylindrical, cuboid (square), or octagonal shape.
 Stairs or ramps inside the tower climb to the top in a counterclockwise fashion.
 Some minarets have two or three narrow staircases fitted inside one another in order to allow multiple individuals to safely descend and ascend simultaneously.
-At the top of the stairs, a balcony encircles the upper sections of the tower and from here the muezzin may give the call to prayer.
+At the top of the stairs, a balcony (scherefe) encircles the upper sections of the tower and from here the muezzin may give the call to prayer.
 Some minaret traditions featured multiple balconies along the tower's shaft.
 The summit often finishes in a lantern-like structure and/or a small dome, conical roof, or curving stone cap, which is in turn topped by a decorative metal finial.
 Different architectural traditions also placed minarets at different positions relative to the mosque.
 The number of minarets by mosques was also not fixed: originally only one minaret accompanied a mosque, but some later traditions constructed more, especially for larger or more prestigious mosques.

 Minarets are built out of any material that is readily available, and often changes from region to region.
 In the construction of the tall and slender Ottoman minarets, molten iron was poured into pre-cut cavities inside the stones, which then solidified and helped to bind the stones together.
 This made the structures more resistant to earthquakes and powerful winds.